zaiisao/Documentation/en/cloud-recording/product_cloud_recording .md

 ## References

-- [Quickstart for RESTful API](../../en/cloud-recording/cloud_recording_rest.md) describes how to use Agora Cloud Recording with the RESTful APIs.
+- [Quickstart for RESTful API](../../en/cloud-recording/cloud_recording_rest.md) describes how to use Agora Cloud Recording with the RESTful API.
+- [Agora Cloud Recording RESTful API](../../en/cloud-recording/cloud_recording_api_rest.md) describes the functions of the RESTful API.
 - [RESTful API Callback Service](../../en/cloud-recording/cloud_recording_callback_rest.md) describes the events of the RESTful API.